Rochelle Owens: Theatre

 She was highly involved in the early off-off-Broadway theatre movement.
-As a poet, she contributed greatly to the St. Marks Poetry Project and was a founding participant in Mickey Ruskin and Bill Mackey's Les Deux Mégots on 7th Street in the East Village.
+As a poet, she contributed greatly to the St. Mark's Poetry Project and was a founding participant in Mickey Ruskin and Bill Mackey's Les Deux Mégots on 7th Street in the East Village.
 Owens was also involved in the ethnopoetics movement.
 Her work has influenced experimental playwrights and poets in subsequent generations.

 During the 1960s and 1970s, Owens' plays premiered in New York City at the Judson Poets Theatre, La MaMa Experimental Theatre Club, Theater for the New City, and the American Place Theatre.
 She was a founding member of the New York Theater Strategy and the Women's Theater Council.
 Her play Futz was first published in 1961 and is foundational to the off-off-Broadway canon.
 It raised some controversy, and was banned in Toronto and called a "lust and bestiality play" by a newspaper in Edinburgh.
 Futz was made into a film in 1969.
 The cast includes Sally Kirkland and Frederic Forrest.

 Owens' plays have been performed in theatre festivals in Edinburgh, Avignon, Paris, and Berlin.

 Poetry

 Owens at the age of 19 had her poetry published in LeRoi Jones' (as Amiri Baraka was known then) and Hettie Jones’ magazine Yugen.
 Owens’ poems appear in the volume Jones edited in 1962 titled "Four Young Lady Poets".
 Owens may not refer to herself as a "Beat poet", but she was there and influential among the Beat poets and that movement in New York.
-She read her poems at The Poetry Project at St. Marks Church In-the-Bowery in New York City, on the same bill that included Allen Ginsberg and Gregory Corso.
+She read her poems at The Poetry Project at St. Mark's Church In-the-Bowery in New York City, on the same bill that included Allen Ginsberg and Gregory Corso.
 Allen Ginsberg introduced her poetry to LeRoi Jones.